-Household hazardous waste (HHW) includes products that we purchase and use every day in our homes that contain materials that can harm us or the environment.
 Common household products that are a HHW when discarded are shown below.
 To see if a material is a HHW, look for words such as 'warning,' 'caution,' 'flammable,' 'toxic,' 'poison,' ‘corrosive,’ ‘oxidizer,’ etc. on the labels.
-If you have leftover, unwanted household materials that are hazardous, it is best to routinely take them to a local HHW collection, if a collection is available, instead of sending them to a landfill.
+If you have leftover, unwanted household materials that are hazardous, it is best to routinely take them to a local HHW collection if one is available.
 Never pour HHW into a storm drain or down a drain in your home.
 If a collection is not available, contact your trash hauler to see if there are special instructions for safely disposing of the material in the regular trash.

 Questions About Health Effects

 For help with questions about the health effects from contaminants in the home and environment, contact the Michigan Department of Health and Human Services (DHHS), Toxics Hotline at 800-648-6942.
 DHHS has toxicologists on hand to answer questions from 8 a.m. to 5 p.m., Monday through Friday.
-For help if someone accidentally ingests common household products, contact the Michigan Poison Center at 800-222-1222 or call your local emergency responder phone number.
+For help if someone accidentally swallows something that may be toxic, contact the Michigan Poison Center at 800-222-1222 or call your local emergency responder phone number for help.

 - Batteries – Batteries are used in many products.
 They contain metals that may be toxic and acids that can burn.
 Lead acid batteries are found in cars.
 Dry cell batteries are commonly used in flashlights and toys.
 Rechargeable batteries are often found in power tools, cameras, and phones.
 Button batteries or lithium batteries are often found in hearing aids, watches, and other small electronic devices.
 See the US DOT advisory of battery transport and consider taping the ends of dry cell, rechargeable, and lithium batteries so they do not touch each other and potentially spark during transport.
 See the lists/directories at the top of this page for battery collection options near you.
 If a convenient drop-off location is not available through those resources, the Rechargeable Battery Recycling Corporation sponsors free collection and recycling of rechargeable batteries throughout the country in cooperation with retail partners.

 - Electronic Waste (e-waste) – Electronics, such as computers, computer monitors, televisions, laptops, VCRs, cell phones, printers, computer mice, remote controls, telephones, video games, fax machines, and printers, often contain toxic materials such as lead, cadmium, chromium, mercury, and fire retardants.
 See the lists/directories at the top of this page for options to recycle e-waste.
-To find a registered manufacturer collection program website, see the EGLE Registered Electronic Waste Take Back Program List and learn more about EGLE's e-waste program, see Michigan.gov/EGLEeWaste.
+To find a registered manufacturer collection program website, see the EGLE Registered Electronic Waste Take Back Program List and learn more about the EGLE's e-waste program at Michigan.gov/EGLEeWaste.